CJosephides/SuperSimpleStocks/README.rst

 3. I used the standard datetime module for time stamps.
 It may not be the prettiest, particularly from an end-user perspective; however, it's part of the standard library and works very well for our purposes here.
 If I were implementing this more generally, I would probably write a friendlier user interface for datetime objects.

 4. I implemented stock trades as a namedtuples, which I find are capable light-weight alternatives to classes that are just records.
-Not everybody is familiar with namedtuples, however, so these could easily be changed to  regular tuples (even dictionaries or classes) without much loss of generality.
+Not everybody is familiar with namedtuples, however, so these could easily be changed to  regular tuples (even dictionaries or classes) without loss of generality.

+5. It may have been more elegant, from an object-oriented design perspective, to create an base Stock class that CommonStock and PreferredStock extend.
+Since the difference between the two stock types is only in the dividend calculation, I thought this might be excessive abstraction and instead used a single base class.

-5. I wrote some very rudimentary tests (some unit, some not-so-unit) in test_stock.py to check if things work reasonably well.
+6. I wrote some very rudimentary tests (some unit, some not-so-unit) in test_stock.py to check if things work reasonably well.
 Again, I didn't go overboard with these, and I even grouped many conceptually-similar assertions into single tests.